 Explore our digital New & Notable collection of eBooks and digital audiobooks.
-These policies ensure that there is always something new and desirable available to borrow:
+No holds or renewals are permitted ensuring that something good is always available.

 The Black Archives of Mid-America, located in Kansas City, Missouri, is a center for learning and research into the African American experience in Missouri, Kansas, Iowa, Oklahoma and the Midwest at large.
 They house a large collection of manuscripts and artifacts including photographs, personal correspondence, oral histories, and rare books.